 To change the base map for your project:

-Base Map control in the lower right corner of the map view.
+1. Click the Base Map control in the lower right corner of the map view.
 The Base Map Selection window appears.

 2. Select a new base map option.
 The map will update automatically as you select options, so you can browse the different styles.
 See the base map options section for examples of each.